-Rembrandt van Rijn depicted his sitter with great care and sensitivity using wellblended, assured brushstrokes to define her cheekbones, small chin, round nose, and wide forehead.
+Rembrandt van Rijn depicted his sitter with great care and sensitivity using well-blended, assured brushstrokes to define her cheekbones, small chin, round nose, and wide forehead.
 A cool, even light falls across the composition, and shadows along the left side of her face have been rendered with areas of gray applied thinly over underlying flesh tones.
 Rembrandt applied white highlights to the bridge of her nose and eyes, and he used long, thin strokes as well as short dabs of white to define the individual pleats of her collar.
 He left a brownish-yellow underpainting visible in some of the lobes of the collar, revealing the black costume beneath it and evoking a sense of plasticity and depth.
-The illusionistic "see-through" effect of the woman's cap, though likely overemphasized on the right as a result of abrasion from a previous restoration, has been rendered with sketchier gray brushwork to create translucency in the lace coif.[1]
+The illusionistic "see-through" effect of the woman's cap, though likely overemphasized on the right as a result of abrasion from a previous restoration, has been rendered with sketchier gray brushwork to create translucency in the lace coif.
 For the depiction of the trim, Rembrandt employed a new technique of applying black paint over white.
-He also used various tones of gray and short, quick highlights to animate the intricate pattern of lace fabric.[2]
+He also used various tones of gray and short, quick highlights to animate the intricate pattern of lace fabric.
+[2]

-Rembrandt executed this striking portrait in 1633, shortly after having settled in Amsterdam to head up the workshop of the art dealer Hendrick Uylenburgh (1584/89-ca. 1660).[3]
-The Dutch Republic's role on the global stage through trade and seafaring brought significant wealth to the provinces and contributed to the flourishing art market in Amsterdam, particularly for portraiture.[4]
+Rembrandt executed this striking portrait in 1633, shortly after having settled in Amsterdam to head up the workshop of the art dealer Hendrick Uylenburgh (1584/89-ca. 1660).
+The Dutch Republic's role on the global stage through trade and seafaring brought significant wealth to the provinces and contributed to the flourishing art market in Amsterdam, particularly for portraiture.
 From 1632 to 1635, Rembrandt oversaw the activities of Uylenburgh's bustling studio.
-Because of the dynamic manner in which he captured the physical and psychological individuality of each of his sitters, he quickly rose to become one of the leading portraitists in the city.[5]
-Rembrandt received dozens of portrait of Petronella Buys (1635) (fig 1), and Portrait of Antonie Coopal (1635) in The Leiden Collection.
-Although the identity of this sitter is unknown, her conservative black dress, coupled with its attractive and fashionable adornments, indicates that she belonged to one of the well-to-do families who patronized Rembrandt in this decade.[6]
+Because of the dynamic manner in which he captured the physical and psychological individuality of each of his sitters, he quickly rose to become one of the leading portraitists in the city.
+Rembrandt received dozens of portrait commissions in the 1630s, including Portrait of a Man in a Red Coat (1633), Portrait of Petronella Buys (1635) (fig 1), and Portrait of Antonie Coopal (1635) in The Leiden Collection.
+Although the identity of this sitter is unknown, her conservative black dress, coupled with its attractive and fashionable adornments, indicates that she belonged to one of the well-to-do families who patronized Rembrandt in this decade.

 Portrait of a Young Woman is consistent with Rembrandt's portraits of other female sitters from 1633, including Portrait of Maertgen van Bilderbeecq in Frankfurt (fig 2) and Portrait of a Woman in Braunschweig (fig 3).[7]
-In each of these works, Rembrandt illuminated the figure with bright, even lighting, and he modeled the subjects' features with comparably smooth, controlled brushstrokes.
-Both the plump, ruddy-cheeked Van Bilderbeecq and the more restrained woman in the Braunschweig painting are turned to the left in three-quarter view and wear large ruff collars and translucent caps with lace-trimmed edges.
-The sitter in the latter painting also has a gold-chained necklace that she wears tight to her neck, and, as in Portrait of a Young Woman, the thickly painted gold links give the necklace an appealing texture and weight (fig 4).
+In each of these works, Rembrandt illuminated the figure with bright, even lighting, and he modeled the